Poetry that comes from the writer's heart of things she has seen or come to know about, sharing what that heart has learned.

 What Might Have Been

-How many times I would show up and if there as any it was vanilla or anything else.
+How many times I would show up and if there was any it was vanilla or anything else but chocolate.
 I wondered if there was a chocolate pudding shortage or what?
-She was so thin and pitiful (under 100 pounds), did they have no feelings for anyone?
+She was so thin and pitiful (under 100 pounds).
+Did they have no feelings for anyone?

 The Nightmare Grew Worse